 There will be more lights, too.
 Color LEDs!
 NeoPixels!

 The whole thing will be driven by an embedded controller I can program.
 Since I like the Teensy and Paul & Robin seem like the kind of people I want to support, I’ll go with a Teensy LC.
 Update: I have ended up using a Teensy 3.2 because I needed more memory.

 Since I have a microcontroller, it should take advantage of the smarts, and not just rely on an on/off switch.

-Hey, if it’s gonna be smart, it should use a GPS receiver to figure out the location and date, and automatically run itself on Hannukah.
+Hey, if it’s gonna be smart, it should use a GPS receiver to figure out the location and date, and automatically run itself on Hanukkah.

-It will need some kind of display so you can tell what it’s doing, what time it is, how long until Hannukah, etc.
+It will need some kind of display so you can tell what it’s doing, what time it is, how long until Hanukkah, etc.